 Rice Vinegar

-Quick Substitute: Citrus juice, apple cider vinegar, white vinegar
+- Quick Substitute: Citrus juice, apple cider vinegar, or white vinegar

-Note: Rice vinegar has a milder and slightly sweet taste, so keep that in mind when using the substitutions above.
-You may need to adjust the sugar and salt in the recipe to taste.
+Note: Rice vinegar has a milder, slightly sweet taste, so you might need to adjust the sugar and salt in the recipe when using one of these substitutes.

 Shichimi Togarashi (Japanese 7 Spice)

-Quick Substitute: Ichimi togarashi, red chili powder, coarsely ground black pepper
+- Quick Substitute: Ichimi togarashi, red chili powder, or coarsely ground black pepper

 Dashi

-Quick Substitute: Dashi powder, umami-rich ingredients such as shiitake mushrooms, kombu, or dried anchovies
+- Quick Substitute: Dashi powder, or umami-rich ingredients like shiitake mushrooms, kombu, or dried anchovies

-Note: Dashi is the foundation of many Japanese dishes, so I don’t recommend substituting it with dashi-like ingredients such as chicken bouillon.
-Instead, try adding umami-rich ingredients to the dish to enhance the flavors without using dashi, or use dashi powder for a quick umami boost (make sure to choose a high-quality dashi powder, such as Kayanoya Dashi).
+Note: Dashi is key in many Japanese dishes, so I wouldn’t recommend substituting it with things like chicken bouillon.
+Try adding umami-rich ingredients to enhance the flavor, or use a high-quality dashi powder like Kayanoya Dashi for a quick umami boost.

 💡Learn more: A Beginner's Guide to Dashi (plus homemade recipes!)